 Rewilding at the Knepp Estate, just south of Horsham, West Sussex, began in 2001.
 Their aim is to establish an ecosystem where nature is given as much freedom as possible.
 Rare species E.g. nightingales and purple emperor butterflies, are now breeding here and numbers of common species have increased substantially.

 They have recently been successful in having white storks nest and bring up their young on the estate.
 White storks lived in the area many years ago with name of the local town Storrington being based on ‘stork’.

-You could check trail cameras for our more secretive residents like foxes, badgers, hedgehogs, weasels and stoats; and stop for a species count at some of their wildlife ‘refugia’ for slow-worms, grass-snakes, toads, field-mice and voles.
+If you choose a ‘safari’ you will be able to check trail cameras for their more secretive residents like foxes, badgers, hedgehogs, weasels and stoats; and stop for a species count at some of their wildlife ‘refugia’ for slow-worms, grass-snakes, toads, field-mice and voles.

 Find out more about the Knepp Estate

 Read about more things to see and do in Sussex